airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 We want, with enough privilege, to create a TGT for any users (privileged or not).

 The two known attacks are:
-- **Golden Ticket**, but need to perform a conection on a DC to steal the krbtgt secret
+- **Golden Ticket**, but need to perform a connection on a DC to steal the krbtgt secret
 - **DCSync**, but you have to be connected to a workstation joined to the domain, and set a monitored SPN

-Both these attacks needs to be connected to a ressource of the domain.
+Both these attacks needs to be connected to a resource of the domain.
 But we don't want that.

 Now remember our first remark at the beginning of this article :